ThibautCarpentier/Gateway/README.md

 * ROSKOSCHNY Cyril

 ## ENGLISH: Warning!
-**The project does not include any English translation since it was made in a short span of time!**
+**The project does not include any English translation since it was made in a short span of time and as a school project!
+Sorry for the inconvenience!**

 ## Captures d'écran // Screenshots